Modern YEAR FOUR

 –“The Secret” by Joshua Hale Fialkov/Adriana Melo (Superman/Batman #85-87) August to October 2011

-Gotham Gazette reporter Garrett Remington is murdered after it is rumored that he has discovered Batman’s secret ID.
-Batman searches Remington’s apartment and upon learning that Remington had indeed discovered his secret, torches the place.
+Gotham Gazette reporter Garrett Remington meets with Bruce and Lucius Fox, accusing Bruce of being Batman.
+When rumor gets out that he knows Batman’s secret ID and is planning on running a story, Remington is murdered, sending shockwaves through the newspaper industry and deeply impacting Superman and his so-called Superman-Family (Lois Lane, Jimmy Olsen, and Daily Planet editor-in-chief Perry White) in Metropolis.
+In Gotham City, Batman searches Remington’s apartment and, upon learning that Remington had indeed discovered his secret, torches the place.
+Afterward, Superman meets Commissioner Gordon for the very first time.
 Batman then meets with Superman and explains that Remington had linked Batman to WayneTech through a mechanical part patent that Bruce had overlooked in his first year when he was secretly patenting thousands of parts to later use as Bat-gadgetry.
 Remington’s notes also proved that Bruce stole tech from his own company and shareholders (before Bruce became majority stockholder).
-While Batman interrogates Gotham Gazette chief Martin Mayne, Clark (on assignment for the Daily Planet) interviews Lucius Fox, who explains that it is public knowledge that Batman’s toys are all from WayneTech.
-Fox further explains that whenever there is stolen tech, Bruce reimburses the company with his own personal money.
-Bruce, as Matches Malone, rustles up some info at Remington’s former local dive bar hangout and finds out that Martin Mayne had been receiving big payoffs from a secret party in exchange for information associated with big stories.
+While Batman interrogates Gotham Gazette chief Martin Mayne, Clark (on assignment for the Daily Planet) interviews Lucius Fox, who explains that it is public knowledge that some of Batman’s toys are from WayneTech.
+Fox further explains that whenever tech is stolen, Bruce reimburses the company with his own personal money.
+Bruce, as Matches Malone, rustles up some info at Remington’s former local dive bar hangout and discovers that Martin Mayne had been receiving big payoffs from a secret party in exchange for information associated with big stories.
 Who is the secret party?
 An escaped Joker, of course.
 And now Mayne has sold out Clark the same way he sold out Remington.
 Joker travels to Metropolis and tries to kill Clark, but the Dark Knight is close behind and “saves” Clark, who can’t become Superman in front of an onlooking crowd.
 Batman also saves the entire Daily Planet staff and apprehends Joker.
+Bruce then purchases the Gotham Gazette and immediately fires Mayne.

 –REFERENCE: In a flashback from the B&W second feature to Batman: Gotham Knights #41.
 Batman begins a policy of letting first time-offenders go free and keeping tabs on them afterward.
 Batman will compile a long list of smalltime crooks to keep an eye on, starting now.
 While we won’t see these check-ups and check-ins with any of these small-fries on our timeline (except for one), we can imagine them as happening sporadically for decades to come.